PoojaSinha8809/Capestone-Project-Module-20-and-24/README.md

 MobileNetV2 is a powerful, efficient, and lightweight model, ideal for image classification tasks where computational resources are constrained, such as on mobile devices, embedded systems, and real-time applications.
 It provides a great balance between accuracy, speed, and resource usage, making it suitable for both research and production environments.
 Its efficiency makes it a popular choice for modern image classification tasks, especially when working with limited hardware or requiring real-time performance.

-Becasuse the data we used is computer vision data so we like to explore using MobileNetV2.
+Becasuse the data used here is computer vision data so I thought  to explore using MobileNetV2.

-We will first prepare the data and for that we will first try to convert the data in numpy array and set the training and testing in define dimension to use it model training and evaluation.
+For MobileNetV2 need, first the data is prepared by converting the data in numpy array and set the training and testing in define dimension to use it model training and evaluation.

 **Data Preparation**